trendev/payara-datagrid/README.md

 ## Build the payara-server image
 > docker build -f payara-full.Dockerfile -t trendev/payara-full .

-## Compose and start the datagrid :stars:
+## :sparkles: Compose and start the datagrid :sparkles:
 > docker-compose up _(-d can be added in order to detach the containers)_